wirecard/wpp-integration-demo-java/README.md

-# WPP Integration demo
+# Wirecard Payment Page (WPP) Integration demo

-This a sample integration of WPP into your e-shop via JSON in Java.
+This is a sample integration of WPP into your e-shop using Java.

 ## Requirements